mohtashim-ali/course-project-the-basis/Markdown Files/Phase 2 Markdown Files/Design Document Phase 2.md

 ### Interface Segregation:

 > Interface Segregation was followed by having Interfaces just for computation errors.
 For example, addition and subtraction do not have errors when adding any two numbers.
 But, division by zero is something that is unique to dividing.
 So, by creating a new interface which the division will implement, we follow interface segregation.
-Another way IS is satisfied is how all of our interfaces are short.
+Another way Interface Segregation is satisfied is how all of our interfaces are short.

 ### Dependency Inversion:

 > Directly calling a gateway in a use case violates DIP.
 So to fix this, we made an interface for the gateways which read and write to our text files.
 Thus, by implementing the interface in the History and UserList classes, we can call them in the use cases and adhere to DIP.

 ## Packaging Strategies